Explore Canada’s only Indigenous Public Health professional development opportunities at UBC’s Faculty of Medicine.

 The Indigenous Public Health Training Institutes will equip Indigenous community members and scholars with necessary skills to address public health issues in Indigenous communities.
 One-week intensive courses can be put towards the Graduate Certificate or Certificate (non-credit) or taken individually.

-Applications for Winter 2020 Institute will open September 25th, 2019 and Close November 12th, 2019.
+Applications for Summer 2020 Institute will open soon.
 To be notified when Summer Institute 2020 applications open please email email@example.com and request to be added to a notification list.

 What is Indigenous Public Health Training?

 Students will receive foundational training in the core disciplines of public health, examined through an approach that: